 Tolkien stated of his bond with Lewis, “Friendship with Lewis compensates for much, and besides giving constant pleasure and comfort has done me much good from the contact with a man at once honest, brave, intellectual–a scholar, a poet, and a philosopher–and a lover, at least after a long pilgrimage, of Our Lord.”
 I am indebted to C.S.
 Lewis for introducing me to the joy of reading Tolkien.

-5. Schools through Suffering: St. Ignatuis of Loyola spoke of the purpose of trials in this way, “If God sends you many sufferings, it is a sign that He has great plans for you and certainly wants to make you a saint.”
+St. Ignatius of Loyola spoke of the purpose of trials in this way, “If God sends you many sufferings, it is a sign that He has great plans for you and certainly wants to make you a saint.”
 While C.S.
 Lewis did not formally convert to Catholicism he definitely endured suffering and helped lead countless to a deeper relationship with Christ.
 Suffering immensely from the death of his wife, Lewis channeled this pain and it bore the fruit of his work A Grief Observed.

 C.S.
 Lewis declared, “We read to know we are not alone.”
 Through reading the masterful works of the great English writer I grown both as a Christian and as a writer.
 His ability to move my mind to ponder higher realities with simple examples allows me to understand the good, true, and beauty in the world much better.